Narennnnn/MixPanel-to-Slack-Reporting-Integration/README.md

 1. Go to [Create Slack App](https://api.slack.com/apps?new_app=1)
 2. Click "Create New App" then "From scratch"
-3. Name the app "Reewild Analytics Bot"
+3. Name the app "Analytics Reporter" (or any name you prefer)
 4. Select your workspace
 5. Navigate to "Incoming Webhooks" in the sidebar
 6. Toggle "Activate Incoming Webhooks" to ON